WillowSedge Farm

 Do you use any antibiotics?

 • A piglet was stepped on by his mother and had a large flap of skin torn loose from his shoulder.
 I cleaned the wound and applied an antibiotic ointment.
 He was cared for in the house at first, then moved to the yard, and eventually rejoined the pig herd as a breeding boar.
-His name is Ulysses.
+His name was Ulysses.

 Is your meat organic?

 I am not a certified organic farmer.
 The main reason for this is that organic feed is far more costly and harder to get than regular feed.
 I would have to nearly double the price that I charge for my animals in order to cover the cost of organic feed, and that would price the meat out of reach for a lot of my customers.
-I prefer to focus my attention on providing good living conditions for the animals, and on buying feed locally.
-I buy grain from farmers in the area, and I buy a blended feed from the Farmers Co-op feed store in Wright, MN.